-In any RBAC mode in GigaVUE-FM, a user with fm_super_admin/ fm_admin role or a user with write access to Physical Device Infrastructure Management category can add a node to GigaVUE-FM.
-However, when adding the node credentials, if the node credentials do not match the admin privileges on the node, the node cannot be managed in GigaVUE-FM.
+In any RBAC mode in GigaVUE-FM, a user with fm\super\admin/ fm\admin role or a user with write access to Physical Device Infrastructure Management category can add a node to GigaVUE-FM.
+However, when adding the node credentials, if the node credentials does not match the admin privileges on the node, the node cannot be managed in GigaVUE-FM.